Skip to main content

 An Example

 Let’s say you have found odds of -110 on New York, San Francisco, Houston and Indianapolis to each cover the spread in their respective NFL games on a particular weekend.
 You wish to wager a bet amount of $100 on a four-team parlay on these four selections.
-You would then complete the following steps:• Enter $100 into the Risk Amount box.• Enter 4 in the “Number of Games” box.• Enter -110 in each game line box (make sure you enter the minus sign)• Click “Calculate”.
+You would then complete the following steps:

 It will then tell you that the true parlay odds on this bet would be +1228, meaning you should expect a payout of $1,228.33 on a bet amount of $100.
 If your sportsbook was offering odds of +1220 on that parlay wager, you could enter +1220 in the “Odds Offered” box, and hit “Calculate” again.
 You would then learn that you are paying a 0.63% premium over the true parlay odds on your bet.
 You could also go back and enter the Line Set in cents to learn the mathematical odds and the premium you will be paying over the mathematical odds on the bet.